E.J. Brooks: Post-Bellator

 Brooks was scheduled to face Billy Evangelista at MMA Xtreme on August 24, 2013.
 The bout was cancelled for unknown reasons.
 Brooks was expected to face Yosdenis Cedeno at CFA 12 on October 12, 2013.
 However, this bout was also cancelled for unknown reasons.

 Over a year away from competition, Brooks returned and faced Johnny Case at RFA 10: Rhodes vs. Jouban on October 25, 2013.
 He lost the fight via split decision.

 Brooks was expected to face Zach Juusola on March 7, 2014, at RFA 13.
 The bout was cancelled for unknown reasons.

 Brooks faced Alex Ricci on May 30, 2014, at Substance Cage Combat 2.0.
 He lost the fight via unanimous decision.

-Brooks was expected to face Efrain Escudero at Titan FC 29 on August 22, 2014.
+Brooks was expected to face Efraín Escudero at Titan FC 29 on August 22, 2014.
 The bout was cancelled when Escudero re-signed with the UFC.

 Brooks faced Todd Moore on September 26, 2014, at Titan FC 30.
 He won the fight via unanimous decision.

 In June 2015, Brooks lost to Brazilian fighter Ricardo Tirloni in the main event of Arena Tour 6.

 Brooks faced Jason Novelli at Titan FC 35: Healy vs. Hawn on September 19, 2015.
 He lost the fight via unanimous decision.

 Brooks faced Ben Egli at Titan FC 37: Simon vs. Dos Santos on March 4, 2016.
 He won the fight via unanimous decision.

 Brooks faced Dakota Cochrane at VFC 56 on April 14, 2017.
 He won the fight via unanimous decision.